almibe/talks/ligature-storage/pres.md

 # Lookup Example

  * Consider you want to find all Statements with a given Attribute and Literal Value
- * Just find the ids for the Attribute and Value and then do a scan for all entires with the given prefix
+ * Just find the ids for the Attribute and Value and then do a scan for all entries with the given prefix

 `STATEMENT_ENTRY + DATASET_ID + AVEC + ATTRIBUTE_ID + VALUE_TYPE_ID + VALUE`